 Clinical testing is expensive, time consuming, and subject to uncertainty.
 We cannot guarantee that any clinical trials will be conducted as planned or completed on schedule, if at all.
-We cannot be sure that submission of an IND application or a clinical trial application, or CTA, will result in the FDA, European Medicines Agency, or EMA, or any other regulatory authority as applicable, allowing clinical trials to begin in a timely manner, if at all.
+We cannot be sure that submission of an IND application or a clinical trial application, or CTA, will result in the FDA, European Medicines Agency, or EMA or any other regulatory authority as applicable, allowing clinical trials to begin in a timely manner, if at all.
 Moreover, even if these trials begin, issues may arise that could suspend or terminate such clinical trials.
 A failure of one or more clinical trials can occur at any stage of testing, and our future clinical trials may not be successful.
+For example, in July 2023 we announced a business decision to wind-down development of tarcocimab after certain of our trials did not meet their primary efficacy endpoints.
 Events that may prevent successful or timely initiation or completion of clinical trials include: